 Skip to content

-My career in mental health started in 2009 as a suicide counsellor.
-After having accumulated more than a decade of experience, I feel the call towards something more spiritual, creative and holistic.
-That was when I decided to step away from traditional psychotherapy and evolve my practice into consulting and coaching; something not confined by the medical model, which often focuses on what is “wrong” with a person rather than what they actually need.
+My career in mental health started in 2009 as a suicide counselor.
+After having accumulated more than a decade of experience, I feel the call towards something more philosophical, spiritual, and culturally sensitive.
+That was when I decided to step away from traditional psychotherapy and evolve my practice into coaching and philosophical consulting; something not confined by the medical model, which often focuses on what is “wrong” with a person rather than what they need.
 I don’t believe there is anything inherently problematic with anyone, but their neurodivergent trait or trauma may cause them to be a misfit within the environment they are in.

 Before I lay out any ‘steps’, it is important to note that our coaching journey will be tailored specifically to your unique needs and goals.
 I do not have a ‘standardised protocal’ that applies to everyone because everyone is different.
 The best way is to get to know you and find out what best resonates with you.
 For example, if you tend to intellectualize a lot and tend to be a rational thinker, you may prefer to be convinced by logic.
 But you may also want to explore something more intuitive, creative, and poetic.